Theo-Nelson/long-read-sequencing-pipeline/README.md

-# L-RAP: A Cloud-Computing Pipeline for the Analysis of Long-Read RNA Sequencing Data
+# L-RAPiT: Long Read Analysis Pipeline for Transcriptomics

 A Cloud Pipeline to Analyze Long Read Sequencing Data from Oxford Nanopore and PacBio Sequencers, originally implemented and tested in Google Colaboratory.